galadiriancoding/disasem/README.md

 # disasem

-`disasem` is a simple CLI application for disassembling raw machine code from an input file to stdout.
+`disasem` is a simple CLI application for disassembling raw x86 machine code from an input file to stdout for a small subset of popular x86 instructions.

 ## Building/Installation